frankaemika/docs/source/ros_introduction.rst

     wrenches. *Neither the <arm_id>_EE nor the <arm_id>_K are contained in the URDF as they can be changed at run time*.

-To recover from errors and reflexes the ``franka_hw::ErrorRecoveryAction`` can be called.
+To recover from errors and reflexes the ``franka_control::ErrorRecoveryAction`` can be called.
 That can be done from an action client or by simply publishing on the action goal topic:

 .. code-block:: shell